mozilla/mozilla-campus-clubs/_pages/get-started.md

     </li>
     <li>
       <div>
         Submit your Club's first monthly report!
 Once you've completed the training, submitted your year plan, and run your first meeting/activity or event you are officially an active club.
-Congratulations!
+Congratulations you are now an official Campus Club!
       </div>
     </li>
   </ul>